The connection between oral health and overall health

 You get a temporary crown that lets you eat while the permanent crown is being made.

-When the permanent crown is ready (a week or two later), the dentist inserts it in your mouth, makes any needed adjustments, then cements it into place.
+When the permanent crown is ready (typically a week or two later), the dentist inserts it into your mouth, makes any necessary adjustments, and then cements it into place.

 How to get dental coverage